 Many riders lead stressful lives.
 Jobs, family, and care of their horses, riders have little time to take care of themselves.
-To top that, they have the added expectation for their bodies to operate at peak performance while riding.
+To top that, they have the added expectation for their bodies to perform at peak performance while riding.
 Riders at every level, who want to improve their riding, must develop the mentality of an athlete.
 Athletes implement a holistic approach to taking care of their bodies to perform at their best, which includes manual therapy/bodywork.
 As such, bodywork must be an integral part of any rider’s training program.

 Our physical issues will show up in the horse as:

-"Muscle is never neutral; it either works for you, or it works against you. " ~ Jack Meaghar.
+"Muscle is never neutral; it either works for you, or it works against you. " ~ Jack Meaghar

 Many riders try so hard to improve their riding, but their bodies fail them.
-Suffering from chronic or acute pain, an asymmetrical musculoskeletal system, and/or restrictive overused muscles, may lead to frustration and prevent the advancement of your riding skills.
+Suffering from chronic or acute pain, an asymmetrical musculoskeletal system, and restrictive overused muscles, may lead to frustration and prevent the advancement of your riding skills.

 The Rider's Mechanic™ implements a variety of bodywork modalities to improve musculoskeletal alignment for structural balance such as: